CAMBO CAMERAS

 VIEWING HOODS: Cambo Reflex T-20, Cambo In-Line T-21

-The Calumet 45N with Schneider 210/5.6 was my first 4×5 film setup.
-I acquired it for product photography in art school.
-Once I got my feet wet with shooting monorail cameras in the studio, I went with Arca Swiss for many years.
-My current film pano kit is the Cambo Wide 650 and Linhof Rollex 6×12 back.
-The beauty of the Cambo Wide is its simplicity and versatility.
-I can shoot 4×5 and 120 film and stitch with my digital back.
-This page is dedicated to my experience with the Cambo Wide 650.
+The Calumet 45N (made by Cambo) and a Schneider 210/5.6 were my first 4×5 film setup, which I acquired as a student studying product photography in advertising art school.
+Once I got my feet wet shooting monorail cameras in the studio, I transitioned to using Linhof, Sinar, and Arca Swiss over the years.
+My current film 6×12 panoramic kit includes the Cambo Wide 650.
+The beauty of the Cambo Wide lies in its simplicity and versatility.
+I can shoot 4×5 and 120 film, and if I want, I can even stitch a large pano with my digital back.
+This page is all about my experiences with the Cambo Wide 650.

 CAMBO WIDE DEPTH COMPARISONS: EMPTY + 4x5 FILM HOLDER + ROLLEX 6x12 MAGAZINE